 When the community began having its doubts as to whether or not anything would really happen, it was decided to divide the project into two phases.
 Divide and conquer!
 Thanks to the many volunteers and countless hours of hard, dirty work and thanks to donations large and small from the community, Phase I is now complete and open for business.

-There is still a need for volunteers for routine maintenance, hosting exhibits, teaching classes, being members of the committees and at times on the Board of Directors.
+There is still a need for volunteers for routine maintenance, teaching classes, being members of the committees and at times on the Board of Directors.
 If you haven’t had time up until now, it’s not too late to get on the list.
-We hope you will become a member of the Friends of the LAC and if you haven’t ordered your brick, you can still become a permanent part of the history of Baldwin City by having your brick in the center of the courtyard in the Lumberyard.
+We hope you will become a member and if you haven’t ordered your brick, you can still become a permanent part of the history of Baldwin City by having your brick in the center of the courtyard in the Lumberyard.

 The community of Baldwin City is creating change for its future, and the development of the Lumberyard Arts Center is a part of that future.
-This vision is becoming a reality and the community now has a Home for the Arts in the heart of downtown.
+Your engagement is part of the realization of our vision to be the creative home for the community.